15vanshika/Instagram-Clone/README.md

 # Instagram-Clone

-a social media(Instagram) platform in NodeJS.
+A social media(Instagram) platform in NodeJS.

 The API supports features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post